Selecting The Right Attorney for Criminal Defense & DUI Defense

 - Is the attorney respected in the area and by fellow defense attorneys, the prosecution, court personnel, and the Judges?
-Have these people sought out this attorney for assistance?
+Have these people hired the attorney or sought out this attorney for assistance?

 - Is the attorney a board certified specialist in criminal trial law by the Florida Bar (this requires an extensive background check, a comprehensive exam, re-certification on a regular basis, and reviews by fellow attorneys and Judges)?